 The Big Fresno Fair Big Band Review

-Registration for the 7th Annual Big Band Review will be open starting February 13, 2017.
+Registration for the 7th Annual Big Band Review is now open!
 All Jr. High and High School Marching Bands from throughout the state of California are invited to compete for cash prizes on Opening Day, Wednesday, October 4, 2017!
 Did we mention that there is $15,000 in prize money up for grabs?
 Click here

 for more information.